Ra McGuire

 Ramon Wayne "Ra" McGuire (pronounced "Ray"; born June 13, 1950) is a Canadian singer, songwriter, and founding and longtime member of the rock band Trooper.
-McGuire performed with Trooper and musical partner Brian Smith from 1975 until their retirement November 2021.
+McGuire performed with Trooper and musical partner Brian Smith from 1975 until their retirement in 2021.

 In 2023, McGuire was inducted into both the Canadian Music Hall of Fame and Canada's walk of Fame.

 As a songwriter, McGuire has received “The National Achievement Award” from SOCAN and been nominated four times for the 'Composer of the Year' Juno Award.
 As the singer and songwriter for Trooper, his recordings have been nominated twice for 'Album of the Year' and once for 'Best Selling Album of the Year'.
 Trooper was nominated three times for ‘Group of the Year’, and won the Juno Award for ‘Group of the Year' in 1980.
 McGuire also received a BC CARAS (JUNO) Award for Best Male Vocalist.